vibvinit/vibvinit/README.md

 👋 Hi, My name is Vineet
  👀 I’m interested in Data Analytics
- 🌱 I’m currently learning SQL
+ 🌱 I’m currently learning Python
- 💞️ I’m looking to collaborate on SQL data analytics projects 📫 You can reach me on vibvinit@outlook.com
+ 💞️ I’m looking to collaborate with other data analyst 📫 You can reach me on vibvinit@outlook.com

 <!---